pforret/jekyll.forret.com/_posts/2020/2020-07-04-best-way-to-upscale-low-resolution-photos.md

 ![](https://blog.forret.com/wp-content/uploads/2020/07/manuela.detail_photos_v2_faces_x4_colored_toned.jpg)

-The skin has more texture, but I&#8217;m not sure I find it realistic, it looks too much like color noise, the details in the dress seem OK.
+The skin has more texture, but I'm not sure I find it realistic, it looks too much like color noise, the details in the dress seem OK.

-And LetsEnhance&#8217;s new **Smart Enhance** (Beta) gave me this after executing it twice (since x200% is the maximum for 1 step).
+And LetsEnhance's new **Smart Enhance** (Beta) gave me this after executing it twice (since x200% is the maximum for 1 step).

 ![](https://blog.forret.com/wp-content/uploads/2020/07/manuela.detail_auto_x2_auto_x2.jpg)